ELC Profile

 St Clare of Assisi, Conder (Mr Matthew Egan-Richards) http://www.sca.act.edu.au/

-Our Early Learning Centre welcomes children from the suburbs of Gowrie, Fadden, Chisolm, Royalla, Macarthur and Gilmore.
-Children residing in these suburbs may attend Holy Family Primary School in Gowrie after their preschool year.
+Our Early Learning Centre welcomes children from the suburbs of Gowrie, Fadden, Chisholm, Macarthur, Gilmore and NSW.
 Children residing in the suburbs of Conder, Banks and Gordon may attend Holy Family Early Learning Centre then attend St Clare of Assisi School in Conder.
-Children residing in the suburbs of Calwell, Isabella Plains, Theodore and Richardson may attend Holy Family Early learning Centre then attend St Francis of Assisi in Calwell.

 The Early Years Learning Framework (EYLF) guides the teaching and learning in the ELC and provides broad direction for teachers to facilitate children’s learning.
 The EYLF consists of five learning outcomes: